michaelsboost/Flat-Design-Character-Maker/README.md

 I recommend designing the character in Gravit Designer because the code it outputs is cleaner and easier to manage than any other vector editor I've used.

 **NOTE**: You will not be able to change the fill color if fill is specified as a style attribute, but only as a fill html attribute.

+*As of August 11, 2018 The Flat Design Character Maker is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.*

 <hr>